Ali Mezher

-Ali Mezher (born 22 March 1994 in Beirut) is a Lebanese professional basketball player for Akita Northern Happinets in Japanese B.League.
+Ali Mezher (born 22 March 1994 in Beirut) is a Lebanese professional basketball player for Sagesse Club in the Lebanese Basketball League (LBL).
+Internationally, he represents the Lebanese national team, and he is a WABA (West Asian Basketball) champion from 2017.

-In the 2016–2017 season, Ali played for Hoops Club and averaged 17.9 ppg, 8.1 assists, 4.4 rebounds, and 1.6 steals, then signed a contract with Sagesse Club for the 2017–2018 season.
+In the 2016–2017 season, Ali played for Hoops Club and averaged 18 points, 8 assists, 4 rebounds, and 1.5 steals, then signed a contract with Sagesse for the 2017–2018 season.
 He joined Champville SC the following summer, but returned to Sagesse Club just a year later.
-Internationally, he represents the Lebanese national team, and he is a WABA (West Asian Basketball) champion from 2017.